jlubcke/pytest-pycharm/README.rst

 Usage
 -----

-In pycharm choose ``run/debug/edit configurations``.
-Add a new configuration, call it pycharm or anything you like.
+In pycharm choose ``run/edit configurations``.
+On the upper left corner, click on the + and choose ``python``.
+Call it pycharm or anything you like.
 As a script, choose the pytest executable (find its path using ``which pytest``).
 Add script parameters if you use them.

 Be sure to have the right python interpreter selected.
 Choose the working directory.
 Apply changes and close the window.